iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 > I want to like this because it seems like a great contact tracing tool but I had to enter a building with people who have tested positive for COVID and are in isolation for work.
 I received no notifications from this app.
 It drains my battery to have my Bluetooth on all day.
 I lost confidence in this app.
 Uninstalling.<br> :date: __2020-12-07 07:27:08__

-> Program tells me my last scan for potential exposure was oct 11th.
-I always have bluetooth and location services turned on as requested.
-I even turn on wifi almost daily to quickly update any programs on my phone.
-No apparent way to force a database exposure check.<br> :date: __2020-11-04 09:59:53__

 #### 1-star reviews